Qitmeer/qitmeer-cli/README.md

 # qitmeer-cli

-The command line utility of Qitmeer
+The command line utility of Qitmeer and Qitmeer-wallet

 Configuration file config.toml will be made automatically